-Remove the plastic material covering the cable wires and solder fine copper wires to join the flex cable.
-This is the easiest way to fix the issue, but it is a temporary solution only.
-The fix won’t last long as the flex cable is still too short for the fully-opened screen.
-We don’t use this solution.
+We do not recommend using the following solution: Removing the plastic material covering the cable wires and soldering fine copper wires to connect the flex cable.
+While this may be the simplest method to address the issue, it is only a temporary solution.
+The fix is not durable because the flex cable remains too short for the fully-opened screen.
+Therefore, we do not utilize this approach.

-Cut off the flex cable connector, solder one end of the wires to the flex cable, the other end to the circuit board.
-This is an improved solution but still won’t last long if you often close and open the screen.
-In other words, it is still not a professional solution.
-We don’t use this solution either.
+We also do not recommend using the following solution: Cutting off the flex cable connector and soldering one end of the wires to the flex cable while connecting the other end to the circuit board.
+Although this is an improved approach, it is still not a long-lasting solution, particularly if you frequently close and open the screen.
+In professional terms, it does not meet the required standards.
+Therefore, we do not employ this solution either.

 |MacBook Description||Price (AUD)||MacBook Model|

-Before sending out your MacBook Pro for repair, please follow these steps to verify that your Mac is affected by the flexgate issue, especial if you want to post your Mac to another city for repair.
+Before sending out your MacBook Pro for repair, please follow these steps to verify whether your Mac is affected by the Flexgate issue, especially if you want to post your Mac to another city for repair.

-If your screen has a “stage light” effect as shown in the photo on the top of this page, your Mac most likely has the flexgate issue.
-The dark spots on the bottom of the screen indicate the LED lights are NOT working due to one or more copper traces on the backlight flex cable being broken.
-Sometimes faulty LED light strips inside the screen could cause “stage light”, but it is not common.
+If your screen has a “stage light" effect, as shown in the photo at the top of this page, your Mac most likely has the Flexgate issue.
+The dark spots on the bottom of the screen indicate that the LED lights are not working due to one or more copper traces on the backlight flex cable being broken.
+Sometimes, faulty LED light strips inside the screen could cause the “stage light" effect, but it is not common.
 Apple uses high-quality LED light strips, and most of them will last for 10+ years.

-when you open the screen at a small angle, you can see a good image.
+When you open the screen at a small angle, you can see a good image.
 The screen becomes black once you open the screen wider.
-Your Mac has the flexgate issue.
-If the image is distorted, flickering, or filled with vertical or horizontal lines, your Mac has another problem on top of the flexgate issue.
+If this happens, your Mac has the Flexgate issue.
+If the image is distorted, flickering, or filled with vertical or horizontal lines, your Mac has another problem on top of the Flexgate issue.

-If your Mac has a black screen, your Mac may or may not have a flexgate issue.
+If your Mac has a black screen all the time, it may or may not have the Flexgate issue.
 Your Mac could have other problems, such as a faulty logic board.
 Please follow these steps to determine whether your Mac has a backlight flex cable issue or other issues.

 How to verify the flexgate issue on my MacBook Pro?